Large Language Model assisted Hybrid Fuzzing: LLM-assisted Hybrid Fuzzing

-\tool is a hybrid fuzzer that combines greybox fuzzing with LLM-based concolic execution to enhance the efficacy of test generation.
-It is designed as a plug-in that can seamlessly integrate with various greybox fuzzers without requiring any modifications to the greybox fuzzers themselves.
+\tool is a hybrid fuzzer that combines greybox fuzzing with LLM-based concolic execution to maximize code coverage.
+It is designed as a plug-in that can seamlessly integrate with greybox fuzzers, without requiring any modifications to their source code.
 The overall workflow of \tool is illustrated in \autoref{fig:overview}.
-The whole process of \tool is initiated by a greybox fuzzer, which takes in as inputs the program under test and initial input seeds provided by the user.
-The greybox fuzzer iteratively generates and selects inputs, saving ``interesting'' inputs that cover new branches into the seed corpus for further examination.
+The process is initiated by the greybox fuzzer, which takes in as input the program under test and initial input seeds provided by the user.
+The greybox fuzzer iteratively selects inputs, generates new inputs via mutation, and saves ``interesting'' inputs (that cover new branches) into the seed corpus for further examination.

-Running in parallel with the greybox fuzzer, \tool continuously analyzes the code coverage based on the seed corpus and maintains a report of uncovered branches (\autoref{sec:coverage_report}).
-When the greybox fuzzer struggles to cover new branches within a given time, \tool steps in by identifying roadblocks from its maintained coverage report, which include uncovered branches and the inputs that reach but fail to satisfy the path conditions.
-Afterward, \tool simulates traditional concolic execution by executing the program with the input and generating the relevant slice from the source code (\autoref{sec:constraint_collect}).
-Hence, the additional input, the source code of the subject under test, is required by \tool.
-The LLM is subsequently prompted to generate an input that satisfies these conditions (\autoref{sec:test_generate}).
-The newly generated input is added to the seed corpus, assisting the greybox fuzzer in overcoming the roadblocks and improving overall coverage.
-The seed corpus thus forms the bridge between greybox fuzzing and LLM-based concolic execution.
+Running in parallel, \tool continuously analyzes the code covered by the seed corpus and maintains a report of uncovered branches (\autoref{sec:coverage_report}).
+When the greybox fuzzer struggles to cover new branches within a given time, \tool steps in by identifying roadblocks from the maintained coverage report.
+Each roadblock consists of a partially covered branch condition, the branches already covered for this condition, and an input from the seed corpus that reaches this condition. \tool then simulates traditional concolic execution by running the program with the selected input and generating the relevant path slice from the source code (\autoref{sec:constraint_collect}). \tool negates the target branch condition and prompts the LLM to generate a new input that covers the previously uncovered branch (\autoref{sec:test_generate}).
+The newly generated input is added back into the seed corpus, assisting the greybox fuzzer in overcoming the roadblocks.
+The seed corpus forms a bridge between the greybox fuzzer and the LLM-based concolic execution engine.